Add Total Value Labels to Stacked Bar Chart in Excel (Easy)

 You’ll notice from the above graphic, that the Label Spacer chart series sits right below the Total Label series and is also invisible (no fill color).

 You might be thinking, why not just increase the Total Label series value and skip the creation of an extra chart series?
-Well, I originally tried that and it end up compressing the chart quite a bit due to how the labels are positioned within each bar segment.
+Well, I originally tried that and it ended up compressing the chart quite a bit due to how the labels are positioned within each bar segment.

 Creating a separate chart series, allows you to nudge the labels up further without compressing the chart bars within the Chart Area boundary.